What is exempt development?

 - submit a Development Application to Council for approval.

 More information about exempt development

-- Understanding exempt development on the NSW Government Planning & Environment website
+- Understanding exempt development on the NSW Government's Planning, Industry & Environment website

 - State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 on the New South Wales Government NSW Legislation website.